thomasweng15/E.V.E./README.md

 Next Steps
 ----------
-1. 	use unofficial google music api to manage music
+1. 	use optparse to parse cmd line arguments.
-2. 	come up with a better way to present the news.
+2. 	explore the possibility of using the nltk package to process voice commands.
+3. 	make screenshot storage location variable and store the path in datafile.txt.
-3. 	design a GUI!
+4. 	design a GUI!

 Contributors
 ------------
 *	Thomas Weng
+*	Tevino
 *	Rob McCann